shill1729/synthesizer/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of synthesizer is to ...
+The synthesizer package provides functions for synthesizing melodies, chords, and stochastic compositions directly in R.

 ## Installation